cozy/cozy-stack/docs/CONTRIBUTING.md

 you to learn how to make your first steps here.
 If you have any question, don't hesitate to ask us!

-The translations are imported from transifex with `tx pull -a` in the `assets/locales` directory, and packed in the go code with `scripts/build.sh assets`.
+The translations are kept synchronized with transifex via their github integration.

 ## Community